zhan4429/guides/README.md

        ┗ 📄32-subtree-page
 ```

-The following `/source/_toc.yml` file ensures that the built documentation is structured identically to the directory tree above.
-Files within each section or subtree are defined via glob pattern and sorted by filename natural order, allowing seamless addition of content to predefined sections without the need to modify the structure configuration file.
+The following `_toc.yml` file ensures that the built documentation is structured identically to the sample directory tree above.
+Files within each section or subtree are defined via glob pattern and sorted by filename natural order, allowing seamless addition of content to predefined sections without the need to modify the structure configuration.
 Only when adding a new section, subtree, or parent page does the `_toc.yml` file need to be updated.
 The `title` field defines how the name of a primary section is displayed in the navigation bar and the `caption` field defines how the name of a subtree is displayed in the ToC.
 Content page display names are equivalent to their first-level heading.

 ```yml
 root: index